github/gh-combine/README.md

 gh combine owner/repo
 ```

+> By default, this command runs with the `--branch-prefix dependabot/` flag set.
+All branches in the `owner/repo` repository that start with `dependabot/` will be combined.

 ### With Passing CI

 Combine multiple pull requests together but only if their CI checks are passing: